Ehsan-O/Amazon_Vine_Analysis/README.md

   </center>
   &nbsp;

-  We can see that the total number of Vine and non-vine reviews are respectively 136 and 18,019.
+  We can see that the total number of Vine and non-Vine reviews are respectively 136 and 18,019.
 We also can confirm these numbers using the following two lines of code
   ```py
   total_vine_reviews = len(vine_reviews_df)
   total_non_vine_reviews = len(non_vine_reviews_df)